jchiatt/react-chaos/README.md

 - This is currently WIP and a proof-of-concept.
 - There is nothing in place to help ensure good performance practices.
 Use at your own risk.
 - Nested components are not yet supported.
-Currently, only the immediate children wrapped with `<Chaos>` will have the potential for Chaos.
+Currently, only the immediate children wrapped with `withChaos` will have the potential for Chaos.
 - Components that return functions / render props are not yet supported.

 ## 💻 Installation